roblillack/vim-bufferlist/README.md

 To delete all hidden buffers (the ones not visible in any tab) press `D` (uppercase).

-If you want to see buffers related with the current tab only, press `t`.
+If you want to toggle between all buffers view and those related with the current tab only, press `a`.

 *Related* means buffers seen in that tab at least once.
-To switch back to all buffers view, press `t` again.
 This feature, called internally *tab friends*, can be turned off by setting `g:BufferListShowTabFriends = 0`.
+To see all buffers by default switch `g:BufferListShowTabFriends = 1`.
-If you set `g:BufferListShowTabFriends = 2` tab friends are turned on and visible by default.
-Of course, the `t` key can toggle the view all the time.
+If you set `g:BufferListShowTabFriends = 2` (default) tab friends are turned on and visible by default.
+Of course, the `a` key can toggle the view all the time.

 You can also detach a tab friend buffer from the current tab.
-We would say to make it a stranger ;).
-To perform that press `T` (uppercase).
+We would say to make it a foreign one ;).
+To perform that press `t`.

+You can also close all detached (foreign) buffers, if you press uppercase letter `T`.
+This can be useful to clean up "orphaned" buffers, if you just have closed the tab you were working with.

 Usage
 -----